zcrayman/tut-data/4/README.md

 }
 ```

 This class is mainly used, at the moment, to allow the consistent use of Spring Java Configuration in tests and other context creation.
-It will be extended below and in the next tutorial section.

-Currently, the important line is:
+The main line to focus on in the configuration at this point is shown below:

 `src/main/java/com/yummynoodlebar/config/GemfireConfiguration.java`
 ```java
 @ImportResource({"classpath:gemfire/client.xml"})
 ```

 This imports a traditional XML based Spring configuration.
-Currently, Spring Data GemFire is significantly easier to configure using XML, and certain features are not yet fully implemented.
+Currently Spring Data GemFire is significantly easier to configure using XML.
 For this reason, XML configuration is still recommended for Spring Data GemFire.

-Create a GemFire client configuration file:
+Next create a GemFire client configuration file:

 `src/main/resources/gemfire/client.xml`
 ```xml